 TAPIF Guide | Things to Know before Applying | TAPIF Application | Acceptance Letter | Regional Placements | Getting your Visa | Packing for France | Arriving in France | Teaching English Tips and Lessons | Traveling during Vacations | Income Tax and Closing Accounts | Renewing and Staying in France | Documents and Links

-The American application for the Teaching Assistant Program in France (TAPIF) is usually made available in October with a deadline of January 15 of the following year, though sometimes the deadline is extended to January 31.
+The American application for the Teaching Assistant Program in France (TAPIF) is usually made available in October with a deadline of January 15 of the following year.
 The application is an online form at www.tapif.org with information available at the French Culture website.
-(The Canadian application is also now at this website.)

 Applicants must create an account and login to the website in order to apply and pay the application fee.
 All of the supplemental documents must be scanned and uploaded in .jpg or .png format.
 The two recommendation forms must be filled out electronically as well, so make sure to have the e-mail addresses of your recommenders.